xlight05/katacoda-scenarios/cellery/hello-world/step6.md

 Run `cellery run orgName/ImageName:1.0.0`{{execute}} to deploy the cell

 Once it's ready you can click Web Cell tab to open the hello world page.

+After Cell is ready click on the web cell and visit the updated cell. (maybe curl too)